FENGGENYU/CVPR2019_PartNet/README.md

 | number of shapes | 999 | 630 | 583 | 630 | 100 | 155 |
 | number of parts | 9697 | 5234 | 3207 | 4747 | 1415 | 1238 |

-The Pre-trained weights are on [Here](https://www.dropbox.com/sh/um1li37bnbkpuck/AAAaCAuXWaY050E7W5b42XT1a?dl=0).
+The Pre-trained model are on [Here](https://www.dropbox.com/sh/um1li37bnbkpuck/AAAaCAuXWaY050E7W5b42XT1a?dl=0).

 ### Usage: Demo
 Require 3GB RAM on the GPU and 5sec to run.